dojo/docs/developer/design/loader.rst

   )

-require.toUrl converts a name that is prefixed by a module identifer to a URL by replacing the module identifier prefix with the path resolved by the midToPath process.
+require.toUrl converts a name that is prefixed by a module identifer to a URL by replacing the module identifier prefix with the path resolved by the moduleIdToPath process.
 For example, let's say you've defined a configuration that will cause the module identifier "myApp/widgets/button" to point to the resource http://acmeCopy.com/myApp/widgets/button.js.
 In such a case, require.toUrl("myApp/widgets/templates/button.html") would return
 "http://acmeCopy.com/myApp/widgets/templates/button.html".
 This also works with relative ids when require is a context